Basketball Referee

 The rule is clear and everyone in the gym knows a foul is coming.
 It is a real dilemma.
 An intentional foul has a very severe penalty, but calling a common foul seems against the rule.
 This can only be fixed by a rule change - perhaps the fouled team gets a choice of free throws OR the ball.
 It is the coward's way out but I don't see a solution.

-Asked by Not LeBron over 12 years ago
+Asked by Harry Legend over 13 years ago